Union Colony of Colorado: History

 In 1869 Greeley sent Meeker, then employed as the agricultural editor of the Tribune, to the Colorado Territory to seek out a location for a colony to promote settlement in the West.
 Meeker returned to New York City in the autumn of 1869, reporting that the South Platte Valley presented a good opportunity for the colony.
 In October, Meeker began organizing the enterprise, and on December 14, 1869, he placed an advertisement in the Tribune calling for volunteers to join him in the new venture.
 Meeker's advertisement specifically sought volunteers of high moral standards, who were literate and adherents to the tenets of the Temperance movements.
 The cost of membership for those accepted to the colony was set at $160.
 Of the more than 3000 people who responded, Meeker selected 700 applications as prospective colonists, ninety of whom later backed out.

 Former Union general Robert Alexander Cameron served as the first vice president and later president of the colony, as well as the colony's superintendent.
 Cameron would also become president of the Fort Collins colony in 1872.

 Establishment

 With the collected membership fees, Meeker journeyed west in the Spring of 1870 with two other officers.
 They purchased a tract of land in Weld County, near the confluence of the Cache la Poudre and South Platte Rivers and founded the settlement.
 Initially, the colony thrived and expanded, attracting other homesteaders to the area.
 The religious nature of the colony was not agreeable to all the settlers, however, so a portion of them spread out to other nearby lands in the area.
 Jacob Flowers, for example, was one of these.
 In 1872, the success of the colony inspired some of its officers to found another colony upstream on the Poudre River at Fort Collins.
-The city of Greeley itself was incorporated in 1886.
+The Town of Greeley was incorporated on November 15, 1885.